-Edge of Winter is a captivating and intense Coming-of-Age drama from Canada (it’s actually a co-production of the USA and Canada, yet its overall stylistic is characteristic of Canadian Indie cinema).
+Edge of Winter is a captivating and intense Coming-of-Age drama from Canada (it’s a co-production of the USA and Canada, yet it is overall stylistic is characteristic of Canadian Indie cinema).

 Elliot Baker (Joel Kinnaman) is a middle-aged, broken-down father who gets a chance to spend time with his two sons, who otherwise live with their mother and her new partner.
 With little with which to amaze the boys at his run-down apartment, Elliot takes his sons on a trip to a remote forest (in what appears to be a national park) to teach them how to shoot a gun and generally “man-them up”.

-Elliot loves his sons and wants to make sure they are having a good time with him.
-It is not until younger son Caleb’s admission that their mother’s new husband plans to move the family to London (half-way across the world in Elliot’s own words) that things start to really unravel.
+Elliot loves his sons and wants to ensure they are having a good time with him.
+It is not until younger son Caleb’s admission that their mother’s new husband plans to move the family to London (halfway across the world in Elliot’s own words) that things start to unravel.
 A nervous breakdown is followed by a car accident leaving the party of three stranded in the snowy wilderness.

-The two young actors work well together and, to pull off credible performances, managed to bring together the elements of fragility, naivety, confusion and strength into their adolescent characters.
-This, in turn, succeeds in leading the viewer to empathize with their characters and the situation in which they find themselves.
+The two young actors work well together and, to pull off credible performances, managed to bring together the elements of fragility, naivety, confusion, and strength into their adolescent characters.
+This, in turn, leads the viewer to empathize with their characters and the situation in which they find themselves.

 As one observes the boys’ reactions to the outward challenges to their beliefs and attitudes, the dynamic nature of their characters comes across strongly.
 With their lives endangered, in their initial innocence, they realize that they need to alter their behavior in order to survive.
 That’s when the Coming-of-Age motifs of the narrative are best emphasized.